I have been meaning to do this post for ages but you know life…so busy!

 Where to get a Weave Extension in Newcastle, NSW

-So I went to a local salon in Newcastle (Charles Nicholas in Charlestown) and the lady doing the extensions has been doing them a few years.
+So I went to a local salon in Newcastle (Charles Nicholas in Charlestown).
+The lady doing the extensions has been doing them a few years.
 I liked her and I also liked the way she fixed up my fringe which had been butchered by another hairdresser.
 The hairdresser told me she had pioneered this method of weave hair extensions in Australia and that not many salons offered it.
 I ended up getting 2 rows and it cost me $350.

-The weave hair extensions are sewn into a small corn roll which is done very tightly in the position where the hair extension row will be placed.
-As you can see by the photo below, the corn row was very small and neat and more importantly, it was discreet.
+The weave hair extensions are sewn into a small corn roll.
+This is done very tightly in the position where the hair extension row will be placed.
+As you can see by the photo below, the corn row was very small and neat.
+More importantly, it was discreet.
 I had already washed my hair prior to going to the salon so it wasn’t necessary to wash it again.
-I assume that if you haven’t washed your hair in a while then she may do it in the salon, however I can’t be sure and it’s always best to check.
+I assume that if you haven’t washed your hair in a while then she may do it in the salon.
+However I can’t be sure and it’s always best to check.

 So the installation of the weave (I also think some people call it a weft) took less than an hour.
 As you can see she separated my hair to do the corn roll plait or braid.
 She then sewed two pieces of hair extensions on either side of the braid or corn roll.